-Farm manures, from dairy manure, to chicken litter are available in abundance as a feedstock, but until now the AD Plants which process them have all suffered from a huge draw-back.
+Farm manures, from dairy manure to chicken litter are available in abundance as feedstock.
+But, until now the AD Plants which process them have all suffered from a huge draw-back.

-The reactors have to be very large, because the fermentation process is very slow for these high Nitrogen (high-N) materials, and biogas production is low compared with other lower N feeds.
+The reactors have to be very large because the fermentation process is very slow for these high Nitrogen (high-N) materials.
+So, biogas production is low compared with other lower N feeds.

-This means that for on-farm manure anaerobic digestion to be economically viable only very large farms which can provide economy of scale can benefit from these large AD plants.
+This means that for on-farm manure anaerobic digestion to be economically viable, only very large farms that can provide economy of scale can benefit from these large AD plants.

 The Need for a Breakthrough in Manure AD Plant Productivity

-A breakthrough in AD process technology is needed to raise the throughput rate, and we know this is possible because every cow on the planet does it far more efficiently than any man made biogas reactor!
+A breakthrough in AD process technology is needed to raise the throughput rate.
+We know this is possible because every cow on the planet does it far more efficiently than any man-made biogas reactor!

 The Ductor™ Approach which Resulted in AD Plant Productivity Doubled In Tests